Big Cartel vs. Etsy – A Detailed Comparison

 Big Cartel offers tons of cool features, like a custom domain name, SSL encryption on each page, SEO optimization, inventory tracking, bulk edit orders, packing slips, order status updates, conversion rates, visitors and product statistics, and so on.

 However, when it comes to customization, the scope of changes you can make is not as wide as, for example, with Shopify.
 Of course, this doesn’t have to be a drawback.
-Not having to bother with gazillions of options may actually feel like a breath of fresh air.
+Not having to bother with a gazillion of options may actually feel like a breath of fresh air.
 If what you really want is just that – a simple, no-fuss e-commerce store – you’ll get it with Big Cartel.

 If you want to do some tweaking, though, you’re free to play around with colors and text, add buttons, do some tricks with images, and even do some HTML and CSS coding.